-To date, literature focusing on non-clinical population is still scarce than that on clinical setting and the majority of studies on mindfulness meditation practice effects are on mental-health (depression, anxiety, stress) and physical realms (Hyland et al., 2015).
-Additionally, most studies refer to the link between meditation and impulsivity indirectly, as part of clinical disorders, especially ADHD (Krisanaprakornkit et al., 2010; Mitchell et al., 2015; Santonastaso et al., 2020,).
-One study that investigated the effect of an 8-week mindfulness intervention on impulsivity and its neurobiological correlates in healthy adults, was conducted by Korponay et al., (2019).
-The overall results that have been reported showed that mindfulness intervention did not reduce impulsivity, nor produce changes in neural correlates of impulsivity compared to active (meditation-naïve participants) or wait-list control groups.
-However, looking at impulsivity subscales and duration of meditation practice revealed that long-term meditators had lower attentional impulsivity, and higher motor and non-planning impulsivity in the BIS-11 self-report questionnaire than meditation-naïve participants.
-Their study illustrates the need to consider the sub-components of trait impulsivity when examining the relationship to mindfulness.
-Also, investigating differences in the relationships between the trait-level subcomponents of mindfulness and impulsivity might contribute to a future understanding of the effects of meditation (and resultant mindfulness trait) on impulsivity traits.
+To date, the literature on mindfulness meditation focusing on non-clinical populations is limited compared to the literature on clinical populations, and the majority of studies on the effects of mindfulness meditation practice are on mental-health (e.g., depression, anxiety, stress) and physical outcomes (Hyland et al., 2015).
+Additionally, most studies refer to the link between meditation and impulsivity indirectly, with reference to clinical disorders, especially ADHD (Krisanaprakornkit et al., 2010; Mitchell et al., 2015; Santonastaso et al., 2020,).
+Korponay et al., (2019) investigated the effect of an 8-week mindfulness intervention on impulsivity and its neurobiological correlates in healthy adults.
+The overall results showed that the mindfulness intervention did not reduce impulsivity, nor did it produce changes in the neural correlates of impulsivity compared to active (meditation-naïve participants) or wait-list control groups.
+However, looking at impulsivity subscales and the duration of meditation practice revealed that long-term meditators had lower attentional impulsivity and higher motor and non-planning impulsivity scores on the BIS-11 self-report questionnaire than meditation-naïve participants.
+Their study illustrates the need to consider the sub-components of trait impulsivity when examining its relationship to mindfulness.
+Also, investigating differences in the relationships between the trait-level subcomponents of mindfulness and impulsivity might contribute to a future understanding of the effects of meditation (and resultant mindfulness trait) on impulsivity.

-In this study, we used two most widely used measures of trait mindfulness in research are the Mindful Attention Awareness Scale (MAAS) (Brown & Ryan, 2003) and the FMI (Buchheld et al., 2001).
-These questionnaires emphasize different components of mindfulness, with the MAAS focusing on awareness and attention, and the FMI focuses on 4 distinct components (mindful presence, non-judgmental acceptance, openness to experiences and insight), but do not differ in their scale (i.e., mindfulness treated as a general structure) (REF).
+In this study, we used the two most widely used measures of trait mindfulness in research: the Mindful Attention Awareness Scale (MAAS; Brown & Ryan, 2003) and the FMI (Buchheld et al., 2001).
+These questionnaires emphasize different components of mindfulness, with the MAAS focusing on awareness and attention, and the FMI focusing on 4 distinct components (mindful presence, non-judgmental acceptance, openness to experiences, and insight), but do not differ in their scale (i.e., mindfulness treated as a general structure) (REF).
 The MAAS was designed for the general population with or without familiarity with mindfulness, whereas the FMI requires some degree of familiarity with mindfulness practice (REF).
-We predicted that mindfulness trait as measured by the MAAS and the FMI would be negatively correlated with impulsivity traits as measured by BIS-11 and Dickman dysfunctional impulsivity.
-Since this is the first study to examine the relationship between functional impulsivity and mindfulness trait, if any connection was found between them, we expected that high functional impulsivity would be associated with high mindfulness.
+We predicted that trait mindfulness as measured by the MAAS and the FMI would be negatively correlated with impulsivity as measured by BIS-11 and Dickman’s dysfunctional impulsivity.
+Since this is the first study to examine the relationship between functional impulsivity and trait mindfulness, if any connection was found between them, we expected that high functional impulsivity would be associated with high mindfulness.
 This association would be due to the shared cognitive component of rapid processing of information in the "here and now" leading to positive outcomes.
-As a part of this examination, we also investigated whether mindfulness meditation practice would attenuate the relationship between impulsivity and mindfulness traits.
-While the relationship between meditation practice and impulsivity is unclear and still requires further investigation, the relationship between meditation practice and mindfulness is well-established and supported by empirical evidence.
-Given that meditation practice is associated with facilitation of reflective processes, enhance conscious processes over automatic processes, we predicted that mindfulness meditation can significantly moderate and mitigate the impact of impulsivity on mindfulness.
-In addition, we predicted that individuals with meditation practice experience would be high in trait mindfulness and a low in impulsivity trait compared to those who did not meditate.
+As a part of this examination, we also investigated whether mindfulness meditation practice would attenuate the (negative) relationship between impulsivity and mindfulness traits.
+Although the relationship between meditation practice and impulsivity is unclear and still requires further investigation, the relationship between meditation practice and mindfulness is well-established and supported by empirical evidence.
+Given that meditation practice is associated with facilitation of reflective processes and the enhancement of conscious processes over automatic processes, we predicted that mindfulness meditation will significantly moderate and mitigate the impact of impulsivity on mindfulness.
+In addition, we predicted that individuals with meditation practice experience would be high in trait mindfulness and a low in impulsivity compared to those who did not meditate.

-Measures
+Method

 Participants

 174 adults participated in the study (128 female; Mage = 28.08, SD = 7.23; age range: 21-45 years(.
-No history of neurological, psychiatric illnesses, language-related disorders, including attention deficit hyperactivity disorder, was reported.
+No history of neurological, psychiatric illnesses, or language-related disorders, including attention deficit hyperactivity disorder, was reported.